mohithasingh/mohithasingh/README.md

 </br>
 <h4 align="center">
-🌟 If you found this helpful, consider giving my repositories a ⭐ and following me for more insights, updates, and cool projects!🌟
+🌟 If you found this helpful, consider giving my repositories a star and following me for more insights, updates, and cool projects!🌟
 </h4>